 The UK voted to leave the EU on 23 June 2016.
 While this decision had immediate economic, political and social impacts, the legal implications will be more gradual and, as yet, there have been no changes to EU or UK law.

 - ‘Hard’ Brexit: the UK Government intends to exit the single market (in particular in light of its desire to impose certain controls on immigration) and negotiate a comprehensive free trade agreement with the EU, and individual free trade agreements with other non-EU countries.
 As this option does not involve EEA membership, it will result in the loss of the financial services passport.
 The UK Government also intends to exit the current customs union arrangements, but wants to negotiate tariff-free trade with Europe and build its future international trade relationships based on its membership of the World Trade Organisation.
 Theresa May also emphasised that maintaining the Common Travel Area between the UK and Ireland is of key importance.

 - Phased approach: Article 50 provides for a two year negotiation period which can be extended if the European Council unanimously agrees to do so.
 Theresa May has signalled the UK Government’s wish to agree on the terms of the UK’s future relationship with the EU within that two year period (i.e. by the end of March 2019), although the EU, in its negotiating guidelines, confirmed that it wants “sufficient progress” made on the exit negotiations before negotiations start on the shape of the future UK-EU relationship.
 The UK Government is also hoping for a phased implementation process across various key areas, with a view to avoiding a ‘cliff-edge’ effective date for Brexit.

-- Laws: the UK Government intends to present a ‘Great Repeal Bill’ on 13 July 2017 (formally known as the European Union (Withdrawal) Bill), setting out how it intends to convert the existing body of EU law that applies in the UK into UK law, with a view to maximising certainty as to what laws will apply when Brexit takes effect.
+- Laws: the UK Government published its ‘Great Repeal Bill’ on 13 July 2017 (formally known as the European Union (Withdrawal) Bill), setting out how it intends to convert the existing body of EU law that applies in the UK into UK law, with a view to maximising certainty as to what laws will apply when Brexit takes effect.
 A White Paper on that bill was published on 30 March 2017.